karanjude/DeepRL/p1_navigation/README.md

 States have length: 37
 ```

+The agent should be able to receive an average reward (over 100 episodes) of at least +13

 ### Getting Started

 To set up your python environment to run the code in this repository, follow the instructions below.